 The Chartermark website now forwards to Customer Service Excellence.

-- Charities Evaluation Services merged with NCVO in 2014.
+- NCVO took on Charities Evaluation Services in 2014.
 ‘Training in approaches to monitoring, self-evaluation and quality assurance.’
-Their PQASSO resources (as above) are of particular interest.
+Their Trusted Charity resources (as above) are of particular interest.

 - Evaluation Trust closed 2013.

 - UK Evaluation Society (UKES) exists to promote and improve the theory, practice, understanding and utilisation of evaluation and its contribution to public knowledge.